J. C. Hallman

 J.C.
-Hallman (born 1967) is an American author, essayist, and researcher.
+Hallman (born 1967) is an American author, journalist, essayist, and researcher.
 His work has been widely published in Harper's, GQ, The Baffler, Tin House Magazine, The New Republic, and elsewhere.
 He is the author of six books, and his nonfiction combines memoir, history, journalism, and travelogue, including the highly acclaimed B & Me: A True Story of Literary Arousal, a book about love, literature, and modern life.

 Early life and career

 Hallman grew up in Southern California and studied creative writing at the University of Pittsburgh, the Iowa Writers’ Workshop, and Johns Hopkins University.

 In the mid-1990s, Hallman worked as a table games dealer in Atlantic City for five years, during a period when the city was experiencing an increase in suicides, including a close friend of Hallman's.
-This incident is detailed in his 2015 Harper’s essay "Getting to the End."
+This incident is detailed in his 2015 Harper's essay "Getting to the End."